 Compliance Team.
 Employees at our decentralized business units are involved in compliance efforts and are responsible for mitigating risks relating to human rights and working conditions in our enterprise and in our supply chains.
-At the corporate level, we have a cross-functional Responsible Sourcing Committee headed by ITW's Vice President, Strategic Sourcing, who reports to ITW's CFO.
-The Committee includes dedicated Strategic Sourcing, Environmental, Legal, Internal Audit, IT, Trade Compliance, Corporate Communications and other selected personnel who meet quarterly to discuss responsible sourcing practices, including those related to modern slavery.
+At the corporate level, we have a cross-functional Responsible Sourcing Committee headed by ITW's Vice President, Strategic Sourcing and EHSS, who reports to ITW's CFO.
+The Committee includes Strategic Sourcing, Environmental, Legal, Internal Audit, IT, Trade Compliance, Corporate Communications and other selected personnel who meet regularly to discuss responsible sourcing practices, including those related to modern slavery.

 Training and Knowledge Management.
-Our sourcing personnel are trained in overall supplier expectations, including the requirement to act ethically and according to our Supplier Code of Conduct.
+Our sourcing personnel are trained in the requirement to act ethically and in accordance with the ITW Code of Conduct.
 In addition, we require our global sourcing employees, global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee members to undergo specific modern slavery training.
 This training is intended to generate awareness of modern slavery among our sourcing professionals and to enable them to address identified issues within our product supply chains.
 We believe our sourcing professionals who have received training regarding modern slavery indicators are better able to identify and mitigate these risks at their respective suppliers.
 We host an internal website that contains this training and additional materials on this topic.
-We also track employees' participation in such training to ensure these lessons are ingrained in our processes and culture.
+We also track employees' participation in such training to ensure that our sourcing personnel learn these lessons.

 Employee Certifications.
-Employees are required to annually certify their compliance with the ITW Code of Conduct.
-In addition, the employee groups described above are required to provide periodic certifications of compliance in connection with modern slavery training.
+Employees are required to annually certify their compliance with the ITW Code of Conduct, which includes a commitment to compliance with human rights-related laws, including those prohibiting modern slavery and child labor.